UPDATED: NOVEMBER 29, 2022 | 3 MIN READ

 How much is health insurance in Texas per month?

-Health insurance costs depend on your average, gender, location, and carrier.
+Health insurance costs depend on age, gender, location, and carrier.
 It also varies by plan.
 You can anticipate paying $300 or more each month.

 Is healthcare in Texas free?